Photo courtesy of GeorgeZ

 California, United States

 I have an interesting collection of roses.
-Not many would appeal to general tastes.
+Not many of the roses would appeal to general tastes.
 Those that have been with me the longest are Fantin LaTour, William Lobb, and Madame Hardy.
 Years ago, I bought the Peter Beales video on roses where he comes upon Fantin LaTour being used as a climber on a stout wall.
 I had been doing this on a stout arbor for years before I saw the video and felt vindicated in my use of this hybrid centifolia.
-Presently, I have growing a white sport of Eglantyne the English rose with plans to send it to the rose trials in Shreveport.
+Presently, I have growing a white sport of Eglantyne, an Austin English rose with plans to send it to the rose trials in Shreveport.

 As of 10/2016 I retired and moved to California.
 Several gardeners dug up my roses before I left and are successfully growing them.
 I never sent the sport of Eglanyne to Shreveport as the requirements for testing a new rose has changed and is far too expensive and complicated without being a commercial nursery than I can undertake.
 I hope this does not deter hybridizers like the ones that developed Rambling Red and others.

 In 2017, the white sport of Eglantyne, Sue Durkin, was accepted into the ICRA.